json-schema-org/community/README.md

 **Office Hours (Monthly):**

-"Office Hours" provide time for the community for questions, discussions, comments, or just to chat about JSON Schema.
+**Office Hours** provide time for the community for questions, discussions, comments, or just to chat about JSON Schema.

 More details [here](https://github.com/orgs/json-schema-org/discussions/34/).

 **Open Community Working Meeting (Weekly):**

-Open Community Working Meetings are a 1 hour, agenda'd only, with a focus on furthering the JSON Schema specification and organization.
+**Open Community Working Meetings** are a 1 hour, agenda'd only, with a focus on furthering the JSON Schema specification and organization.

 More details [here](https://github.com/orgs/json-schema-org/discussions/35).